 For the knee scan above, the 3.0T image on the right is much more detailed, which is incredibly helpful for the radiologist to be able to make an accurate diagnosis.

+We hope the above photos were helpful.
 Contact Amber today if you are in the market for one of our many types of medical imaging equipment.